hapijs/hapi/API.md

         - `'log'` - report the error but continue processing the request.
         - `'ignore'` - take no action and continue processing the request.
     - `qs` - optional parsing options object passed to the [**qs** module](https://github.com/hapijs/qs).
+    - `defaultContentType` - the default 'Content-Type' HTTP header value is not present.
+      Defaults to `'application/json'`.

 - `plugins` - plugin-specific configuration. `plugins` is an object where each key is a plugin name and the value is the plugin configuration.